hudsonchen/personal_website/hudsonchen/content/homepage/about.md

 <div style="text-align: justify">
 I am a Ph.D. candidate at the <a href="https://www.ucl.ac.uk/foundational-ai-cdt/foundational-artificial-intelligence-mphilphd">Center of Foundational Artificial Intelligence</a> of University College London, supervised by
 <a href="https://fxbriol.github.io/">François-Xavier Briol</a>  and <a href="https://www.gatsby.ucl.ac.uk/~gretton/">Arthur Gretton</a>.
-My research interests center around Wasserstein gradient flows, numerical integration and causal inference.
-Prior to my PhD, I obtained my bachelor's degree from the department of Electronic Engineering, Tsinghua University.
+I am interested in kernel methods with application to generative models, numerical integration and causal inference.
+Prior to my PhD, I obtained my bachelor's degree from the department of Electronic Engineering, Tsinghua University, 2022.
 </div>

 <div style="text-align: justify">